eclipse-qvtd/org.eclipse.qvtd/releng/org.eclipse.qvtd.releng.buckminster/cron/README.txt

 The crontab.txt file contains the commands that must be daily executed (via cron) to promote our last successful build.

+(Alternatively a single promotion can be done by just pasting the ant command to the build.eclipse.org console.)

 This is a release engineer task.
 To configure that:
 1. Connect to build.eclipse.org via an ssh connection.
 2. Create a "logs" folder in your home directory (if you haven't done it, yet).